 "Smart Grid" generally refers to a class of technology that is being used to modernize utility electricity delivery systems.
 These systems are made possible by two-way communications technology and computer processing.
-This technology includes "smart meters" which are digital meters that play a key role in enabling the two way communications that characterize a smarter grid.
+This technology includes "smart meters," which are digital meters that play a key role in enabling the two-way communications that characterize a smarter grid.
 The potential benefits are that a smart grid would enable utilities and their customers to track and manage the flow of energy more effectively (including the cost of electricity at a given time), curb peak demand, lower energy bills, reduce blackouts, and integrate renewable energy sources and storage to the grid (including electric and plug-in hybrid vehicle batteries).
 The smart grid also has the potential to increase energy efficiency, thereby reducing environmental impacts of energy consumption, and empower consumers to manage their energy choices.

 Smart Grid Investment Grant

-In October 2009, Vermont's electric utilities were awarded approximately $69 million in American Recovery and Reinvestment Act (ARRA) funds through Smart Grid Investment Grants (SGIG) to deploy smart grid technology.
+In October 2009, Vermont's electric utilities were awarded approximately $69 million in American Recovery and Reinvestment Act of 2009 (ARRA) funds through Smart Grid Investment Grants (SGIGs) to deploy smart grid technology.
 These targeted grants have been specifically directed to support projects that will increase efficiencies and decrease costs for both suppliers and end users and promote energy-saving choices for consumers while ensuring a more reliable and responsive grid when blackouts do occur, and a more flexible system to allow for the integration of renewable energy sources and storage to the grid, including electric and plug-in hybrid vehicle batteries.
-The funding and grants are intended to promote new energy investments based on open protocols and standards, and will be matched by industry funding towards the costs of approved projects.
-In the near term, Vermont's SGIG will provide approximately half the cost of $138 million in infrastructure improvements that utilities will make across Vermont.
+The funding and grants are intended to promote new energy investments based on open protocols and standards, and are matched by industry funding towards the costs of approved projects.
+In the near term, Vermont's SGIGs will provide approximately half the cost of $138 million in infrastructure improvements that utilities will make across Vermont.

-The statewide Smart Grid Investment Grant (SGIG) application, known as eEnergy Vermont, was filed by Vermont Transco on behalf of all Vermont distribution utilities, with the support of the Public Service Department (PSD), Efficiency Vermont, and the Office of Economic Stimulus and Recovery, as well as Vermont's Congressional delegation.
+The statewide Smart Grid Investment Grant (SGIG) application, known as eEnergy Vermont, was filed by Vermont Transco on behalf of all Vermont distribution utilities, with the support of the Department of Public Service (PSD), Efficiency Vermont, and the Office of Economic Stimulus and Recovery, as well as Vermont's Congressional delegation.
 This group applied for and was awarded the SGIG money for Smart Grid implementation.

 Docket 7307: Smart Metering and Alternative Rate Design